StanfordBDHG/ENGAGE-HF-Firebase/README.md

 - Dapagliflozin
 - Sotagliflozin

+### Contraindications

+Contraindications are handled using FHIR AllergyIntolerance resources found in the users/$userId$/allergyIntolerances collections.
+In the `code` property, we use RxNorm codes as described in [functions/src/tests/resources/contraindications.csv](functions/src/tests/resources/contraindications.csv) for the different medications.
+Depending on the `type` and `criticality` properties, we identify each allergy as one of the following:

+- Severe Allergy (for type `allergy` and criticality `high`)
+- Allergy (for type `allergy` and criticality not `high`)
+- Intolerance (for type `intolerance`)
+- Financial (for non-standard type `financial`)

+In [the file](functions/src/tests/resources/contraindications.csv), we also describe how each of these cases relate to which medications are taken out of the recommendable options.

 ## Symptom Score Calculation

 The Kansas City Cardiomyopathy Questionnaire-12 (KCCQ-12) score assesses a patient’s physical limitations, symptom frequency, quality of life, and social limitations.
 Scores are normalized to a 0-100 scale, where higher values indicate better health status.
 ENGAGE-HF further adds one additional question about dizziness to the questionnaire used in the application.